SonicStark/KLAUS-patch-translator/klaus-gcc/README.md

-## This is a custimized gcc to support syzPatch project
+## This is a custimized gcc to support KLAUS
 ## setup
 ```
 # build GCC